fgimbert/Hieroglyphs/README.md

 TO DO LIST :
 - check all the variables used and remove the useless
-- implement a way to visualize the results with pictures and not the labels - in work
+- implement a way to visualize the results with pictures and not the labels - done
+- improve the neural network - in work
 - improve the database used for train and test
-- improve the neural network
 - use the model with transfer learning already implemented (model_online) convert to RGB
 - implement a contrastive loss
 - write an explanation of the model